 Do I need sports insurance if I already have health insurance?

 You may be covered for some sporting injuries if you already have health insurance.
-But there is a good chance there will be a few key exemptions.
+But there is a good chance there will be a few key exclusions.

 With this in mind, the first thing to do is check your current health insurance policy.
-From there, the following consider the following factors.
+From there, consider the following factors.

 1. What your current health insurance policy provides for